oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

-The requester must visit the court that issued the divorce decree in person and during business hours.
+The requester may visit the court that issued the divorce decree in person and during business hours.
 Use the Oregon court directory to find the address and contact information of courts in the state.
 At the circuit court, the custodian of divorce decrees is the clerk of courts.
-The requester must submit a formal request and provide the necessary details to help the court staff perform a search.
-The record custodian will require the names of the divorcees and the date of the court issued the decree.
+The requester may then submit a formal request and provide the necessary details to help the court staff perform a search.
+The record custodian will require the names of the divorcees and the date on which the court issued the decree.
 Depending on the record management system, the requester may also need to provide the docket number or the name of the presiding judge.
 Furthermore, he or she must pay the applicable copying fees.
 Additional fees apply for certifying the divorce decree.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.